R U a dupe?

 Critical thinkers:

 If the criteria are good ones, then a critical thinker can discriminate mere opinions and false beliefs from true facts and verifiable knowledge.
 Critical thinkers can determine false or unverifiable claims, and can tell you why.
-Just because someone else (or even ChatGPT) writes something or says something does not mean it is true or has merit.
+Just because someone else (or even an AI chatbot) writes something or says something does not mean it is true or has merit.
 Even if large numbers of people hold the same opinion, this does not mean that their opinion is right, or that it is based on legitimate evidence, or that it is morally justified.

 To be a good writer, critical thinking is essential.
 If you need some help with your writing, here's an inexpensive and excellent resource: